 Both methods must comply with ASME Section VIII Division 1 / UCS-56 when specified.
 The code requirements are the same regardless of method — soak temperature, heat-up rate, cool-down rate, hold time, and temperature differential during soak all apply equally.

 What differs is execution quality and documentation access.
 With on-site PWHT, your QC team can monitor chart recorder data in real time, witness the entire cycle, and receive the complete documentation package before the heat treating crew leaves your yard.
 With furnace PWHT, you’re trusting a process happening off-site and receiving paperwork after the fact.
+If your furnace shop is backed up or your ship date is at risk, see our emergency PWHT mobilization page.

 ASME Section VIII (UCS-56) — GCC Standard Execution Parameters